6 Signs Your Hot Water System is Failing

 If your hot water system is not heating water consistently like it once was, this is another sign your hot water system is failing.
 Alternatively, if you find yourself having to change the thermostat frequently, then this could be another sign of failure.

 Inconsistent water temperatures could be due to a faulty thermostat, heating element or a number of other components.
-Leave these faults too long, and it might not be cost-effective to repair them anymore and you might be up for a whole new water heater!
+Leave these faults too long, and it might not be cost-effective to repair them anymore.
+You might find yourself actually needing a new water heater!

-3. Your Hot Water System is Making Unusual Noises
+3. Your Hot Water System Makes Unusual Noises

-While your hot water system isn’t exactly silent, it certainly shouldn’t be making any banging or rattling noises.
-Noises like this could be due to a buildup in the storage tank or could be due to a faulty heating element.
+While hot water heaters aren’t exactly silent, they certainly shouldn’t be making any banging or rattling noises.
+Noises like this could be due to anything from a build-up in the storage tank to a faulty heating element.

-These problems can largely be avoided by scheduling regular hot water system services.
-These services help to identify faults before they become a major problem and affect other components.
-Left too long, and again these faults can buildup and become severe enough that a whole system replacement is required.
+For the most part, you can avoid these problems by scheduling regular hot water system services.
+A licensed hot water heater technician can identify faults before they become a major problem and affect other components such as heating elements and sacrificial anodes.
+Once again, if you leave them too long, these faults can build up and become severe enough that you need a complete hot water heater replacement.

-If you notice water leaking from your hot water system, this is more than just a sign your hot water system is failing – rather it’s already failed!
-Small leaks can be a sign of early water heater failure, but if you have it serviced promptly, then these can often be repaired.
+If you notice water leaking from your hot water system, this is more than just a sign that your hot water system is failing.
+It has likely already failed!
+Small leaks can be a sign of early water heater failure.
+However, if you have it serviced promptly, you can often repair these problems without any major issues.
 Depending on where the water leak is pooling, it could also cause water damage to your home!
-If your pressure relief valve is leaking, however, this is typically a sign that it cannot handle the heat and pressure from the storage tank.
+If your pressure relief valve is leaking, however, this typically indicates that it cannot handle the heat and pressure from the storage tank.

-Moreover, if you have an electric hot water system, water leaks can also risk electrical shocks.
-It’s important these leaks are attended to quickly so no one is put at risk from this dangerous environment.
+Moreover, electric hot water systems pose a greater risk of electric shock when a water leak occurs.
+It’s important to attend to these leaks quickly so no one is put at risk in this dangerous environment.

 5. There is a Rotten Egg Smell

-Gas leaks are flammable and can put your home at risk of fires and explosions.
-On top of this, your gas bill will also spike to reflect the leak!
+Gas leaks not only put your home at risk of a possible explosion, but there are also severe risks to your health as well.
+On top of this, your energy bills will also spike to reflect the leak!

 6. The Pilot Light Flame is Yellow

-A yellow pilot light flame on a gas hot water system is a sign that there is not enough oxygen for the flame to combust properly.
-This is potentially one of the worst signs of your hot water system failing and can have deadly results if not attended to.
+A yellow pilot light flame on the gas burner of a gas hot water system is a sign that there is not enough oxygen for the flame to combust properly.
+This is potentially one of the worst signs your hot water system is failing and can have deadly results if not attended to.

 When a pilot light is blue, this means it is fully combusting.
-A yellow flame means incomplete combustion and the potential of producing carbon monoxide.
+A yellow flame means incomplete combustion and the potential to produce carbon monoxide.
 This gas is colourless and odourless and can cause carbon monoxide poisoning.
-Carbon monoxide poisoning symptoms include:
+Symptoms can include:

 - Nausea